Autodesk/maya-usd/doc/build.md

 python build_usd.py ~/Desktop/BUILD --build-args boost,"--with-date_time --with-thread --with-system --with-filesystem"
 ```

+***NOTE:*** ```--build-args``` needs to be passed at the very end of command, after build/install location.

 ##### Python:

-Some DCCs (most notably, Maya) may ship with and run using their own version of Python.
-In that case, it is important that USD and the plugins for that DCC are built using the DCC's version of Python and not the system version.
-Note that this is primarily an issue on macOS, where a DCC's version of Python is likely to conflict with the version provided by the system.
+It is important to use the Python version shipped with Maya and not the system version when building USD on MacOS.
+Note that this is primarily an issue on MacOS, where Maya's version of Python is likely to conflict with the version provided by the system.

-To build USD and the Maya plug-ins on macOS for Maya(2018,2019,2020), run:
+To build USD and the Maya plug-ins on MacOS for Maya(2018,2019,2020), run:
 ```
 /Applications/Autodesk/maya2019/Maya.app/Contents/bin/mayapy build_usd.py ~/Desktop/BUILD
 ```
 By default, ``usdview`` is built which has a dependency on PyOpenGL.
 Since the Python version of Maya doesn't ship with PyOpenGL you will be prompted with the following error message:
 ```
 PyOpenGL is not installed.
 If you have pip installed, run "pip install PyOpenGL" to install it, then re-run this script.
-If PyOpenGL is already installed, you may need to update your PYTHONPATH to indicate where it is located.
+If PyOpenGL is already installed, you may need to update your ```PYTHONPATH``` to indicate where it is located.
 ```
-The easiest way to bypass this error is by setting PYTHONPATH to point at your system python or third-party python package manager that has PyOpenGL already installed.
+The easiest way to bypass this error is by setting ```PYTHONPATH``` to point at your system python or third-party python package manager that has PyOpenGL already installed.
 e.g
 ```
 export PYTHONPATH=$PYTHONPATH:Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages